 As foreign language course requirements vary among academic programs at BGSU, all new and transfer students should discuss Foreign Language Placement requirements with an Academic Advisor.
 This will ensure appropriate placement in any required language course, based on students’ level of knowledge and past course-work.

 The Foreign Language Placement Test is completed online.
-For instructions on completing this Placement Test, as well as information about course requirements, visit the Department of Romance and Classical Studies website.
+For instructions on completing this Placement Test, as well as information about course requirements, visit the World Languages website.